larmarange/broom.helpers/cran-comments.md

 ## revdepcheck results

+## revdepcheck results

-We checked 14 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 14 reverse dependencies (13 from CRAN + 1 from Bioconductor),
+comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 0 packages
+ * We failed to check 1 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* mmrm (NA)

 ## recheck GitHub action